Winter ascent of Toubkal

 It is important the personal equipment you bring with you is suitable for the conditions.
 Your clothing needs to protect you from very cold temperatures and winds.
 A good quality sleeping bag is essential as well as protection for your eyes and skin.
 Please refer to the equipment section below for more information.

+There is no technical climbing on the ascent of Toubkal.
+You will be walking in crampons and with the use of an ice axe but nothing more.
 Although some previous experience of trekking in winter conditions would be beneficial, it is not necessary.
 Your guide will provide training in the proper use of crampons and ice axe.
 If you have any questions about your suitability or how to prepare for this trip please do not hesitate to contact us.

 Food & drink